-Are you spending too much for car insurance?
+So how much does the average American pay per month on auto insurance?
+Are you spending more than most people?
 Or is your monthly premium average?
 Keep reading to find out how much the average American spends per month on car insurance.

 According to the National Association of Insurance Commissioners, the average American spends approximately $900 per year on car insurance, which works out to $75 per month.

 In 2015, for example, the NAIC reported that the average American driver spent $889.01, or $74.08 per month, on car insurance.